Aseye-Amedofu/Income-classification-model/README.md

-# Income-classification-model
+# Income-Prediction-Challenge-For-Azubian
-A machine learning model to predict whether an individual earns above or below a certain amount.
+This repository contains a model for predicting if an individual earns above or below an income threshold